IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

-Five Extraction Patterns That Actually Work
+Five Extraction Patterns That Hold Under Audit

 | Pattern | What it produces | Grounding signal | When it fails |